Budibase/website/content/blog/data/data-sources.md

 In SQL, this means using the _SELECT_ command.

 You can access individual rows, columns, values, or entire tables.
-Depending on your app, you might display this information in tables, embedded in text, in cards, or any other UI component.
+Depending on your app, you might display this information in tables, embedded in text, cards, or any other UI component.

 Alternatively, you might use a similar query to call a piece of data, so that you can apply a set process to it, without necessarily displaying it to users.